Open Graph

 A meta tag protocol that controls how links appear when shared on social media.
 Created by Facebook.

-The Open Graph Protocol (OGP) is a meta tag protocol created by Facebook that controls the title, description, image, and other information displayed when a web page is shared on social media.
-Properties like og:title, og:description, og:image, and og:url are placed in the HTML <head>.
+The Open Graph Protocol (OGP) is a meta tag protocol created by Facebook in 2010 that controls the title, description, image, URL, and other information displayed when a web page is shared on social media.
+Properties such as og:title, og:description, og:image, og:url, and og:type are placed as <meta> tags within the HTML <head>.
+Without OGP, social media crawlers automatically infer page content to generate previews, which may result in unintended displays.

-Properly configured Open Graph tags ensure that intended preview cards appear when links are shared on Facebook, LinkedIn, Discord, and other platforms.
-Attractive previews directly improve click-through rates.
-Social media marketing strategy books teach OGP best practices.
+Properly configured OGP tags ensure that intended preview cards appear when links are shared on Facebook, LinkedIn, Discord, Slack, LINE, and other social media and messaging apps.
+Attractive previews directly improve click-through rates (CTR) and are a crucial element in content marketing.
+In practice, links with properly set OGP images have been reported to achieve more than double the CTR compared to those without. explore bralette on Amazon teach OGP best practices.